NerdNu/NerdOre/README.md

  * `/nerdore index [<num>]` - Set or show the next converted index (non-negative) in the current world.
  * `/nerdore rules` - List the rules for the player's current world.
+ * `/nerdore location` - Show the player's current world and biome.

 Processing Rule Configuration